 The Directors of the Company are responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the financial statements of the Group and of the Company and our auditors' report thereon.
+The other information comprises the information included in the Directors' Report, which we obtained prior to the date of this auditors' report, and the remaining parts of the Annual Report, which are expected to be made available to us after that date.